-Likelihood of risk materialising: 1/5 Potential impact if risk were to materialise: 5/5
+Impact if risk were to materialise: 5/5

 The Art School has a track record of successfully managing its validation partnerships for the last 24 years.
 It has recently established a new validation partnership with Ravensbourne, for a five-year period, following an extensive due diligence process.
 The validation includes a commitment to teach out all students enrolled on a programme of study to its completion.
 The Art School is committed to a close working partnership with its validating partner, based on clear lines of communication.
 The maintenance of a well-documented quality culture and good working practices which are fully embedded also means that any due diligence on our processes would be facilitated in the event of the Art School needing to source a new validating partner.